ymankh/Donoud/README.md

 # Donoud To-Do List App

 Donoud is a simple to-do list app built using React.
-It allows users to create tasks, edit them, and add details to them.
-The app uses local storage to store the data locally, ensuring that tasks are persisted even after the browser is closed.
+It allows users to create tasks, edit them, add details to them, and take notes.
+The app also features filtering options for both notes and tasks, enabling users to efficiently organize their work and thoughts.

 ## Features